-Welcome to another edition of The Wednesday Hodgepodge.
+The Hodgepodge is back so let's get right to it.
 If you've answered this week's questions add your link at the end of my post.
-Be sure to say hi to your neighbor too, because that's what neighbors do.
+Be sure to leave a comment for the blogger linking before you because that's the neighborly thing to do here on a Wednesday.
 Here we go-

 8. Insert your own random thought here.